grafana/grafana/docs/sources/enterprise/access-control-refactor/provision-custom-roles/assigning-custom-roles.md

 ---
-title: 'Assign a custom role to a built-in role, a team, or a fixed role'
+title: 'Assign a custom role to a basic role, a team, or a fixed role'
-menuTitle: 'Assign a custom role to a built-in role, a team, or a fixed role'
+menuTitle: 'Assign a custom role to a basic role, a team, or a fixed role'
 description: 'xxx.'
 aliases: [xxx]
 weight: 40